Sunak hosts Ramaphosa at No 10 to deepen UK-South Africa ties

 Mr Sunak said it was a “historic state visit” and “South Africa and the UK are obviously very strong partners, allies, friends and we share so many of the same objectives – notably transitioning to clean energy while creating jobs and opportunity for our citizens”.

+Mr Ramaphosa was presented with seeds from Leucospermum conocarpodendron – the South African flower known as the tree pincushion – which has been decreasing in numbers on the Western Cape.

+The gift marks a plan to open a South African National Seed Bank for Wild Species next year, beginning a transfer of duplicate seeds held at The Millennium Seed Bank.

-The two-day state visit saw Mr Ramaphosa visit Buckingham Palace for a lavish banquet hosted by the King on Tuesday night.
+The two-day state visit saw Mr Ramaphosa visit Buckingham Palace for a lavish banquet in his honour hosted by the King on Tuesday night.

-The UK and South Africa have also agreed to strengthen their health partnership to help prevent future pandemics.
+A Cabinet minister has defended the event laid on at a time of hardship for millions of Britons.

+Buckingham Palace guests dined on grilled brill – a delicate flatfish – followed by pheasant from the Windsor estate and, for dessert, iced vanilla parfait with caramelised apples, all washed down with fine wines.

 Register for free to continue reading